 Welcome to Kanha National Park, one the greatest wildlife reserves in India.
 Kanha National Park is located in the Mandla and Balaghat district of Madhya Pradesh.
 Spreading 1,940sq.
-Kms of deciduous forest, Savannah grassland, hills, and gentle meandering rivers and home to more than 200 tigers and leopards, 350 barasingha (swamp deer) and 22,000 spotted deer and more than 300 species of birds, Kanha is receiving increasing attention from the tourists.
-No Indian Nature Reserve can guarantee tiger spotting such as the Kanha National Park.
+Kms of deciduous forest, Savannah grassland, hills, and gentle meandering rivers; it is home to more than 200 tigers and leopards.
+Other inhabitants being 350 barasingha (swamp deer), 22,000 spotted deer and more than 300 species of birds.
+No Indian Nature Reserve can guarantee tiger spotting as in the Kanha National Park.
 Infact half of the tourists visit the park for the tigers only.

 Kanha National Park came into being in 1955 and was declared as the Tiger Reserve in 1974, under Project Tiger.
 The central portions of the Kanha Valley were designated as the wildlife sanctuary in 1933.
 Kanha usually experiences the tropical climate.
-The summers here are warm with mercury levels fluctuating between 40.6 degree centigrade to 23.9 degree centigrade.
-Summers here are hot and humid while winters are cool and pleasant.
-Temperature during winters ranges between 23.9 and 11.1 degree centigrade.
-However the best time to visit Kanha National Park, lies between the month of April to June and November to January.
+Summers here are warm with mercury rising between 40.6 degree centigrade to 23.9 degree centigrade.
+Winters are cool and pleasant, temperature as the temperature rises between 23.9 and 11.1 degree centigrade.
+However the best time to visit Kanha National Park is between the month of April to June and November to January.

 Tourists Attractions in Kanha